 The bodyguard of Chinese businessman Jen-Te Chen, also known as “Kenny,” crashed the boss’s Pagani Zonda into a London fence

-back in February, according to the Daily Mail.
+this morning back in February, according to the Daily Mail.
 Because we don’t have rights to run photos of the crash, however, we went and did you all the courtesy of providing a dramatic…

 We already knew that the latest Zonda, called ZoZo, ordered by a lucky Japanese is bit of an oddball with its additional Zonda R tail lamps, but I didn’t see the Le Mans-style covers coming, that’s for sure.

 Unlike Christian von Koenigsegg, Horacio Pagani didn’t have everything new displayed at this year’s Geneva Motor Show.
 Yet there’s another Zonda headed to Japan with a 7.3 liter AMG V12 producing 760 horsepower and all the right noises.
 It’s called the ZoZo.